pentandra/lifepreserver/content/blog/a-social-business/index.markdown

 in a cluttered marketplace by offering a positive vision of a better way to do business."
 They have put together a governance model to help businesses maintain this high level of transparency, accountability, and performance.
-This governance model can be _baked_ into state laws and even into corporate bylaws.
+This governance model can be _baked_ into corporate bylaws and even state laws.
 We are excited at the prospect of becoming a <abbr>B Corp</abbr> in the future, so stay tuned!

 You may argue, "But is research good for society?"
 If you're reading this post, I probably don't have to convince you of that.[^goodforsociety]